luisamiranda/cloudflare/README.md

   * visit http://localhost:5050
   * click the links at the bottom of the pages to advance

-Here are the reponses to your questions about the designs and the code.
+Below are the reponses to your questions about the designs and the code.

 **HTML & CSS Questions**

 Which design details are difficult to implement?<br>
   * There wasn't any particularly difficult one, but I was unable to implement the highlighting of links and table rows or the email and password validation without JavaScript.
 In general, ensuring cross-browser compatibility is always difficult.<br>
 <br>
-Which design details are impossible to implement?
+Which design details are impossible to implement?<br>
  * Nothing is impossoble if you believe in yourself :)<br>
 <br>
 As regards to the designs themselves:<br>